aheze/Popovers/README.md

 ## Notes
 ### State Re-Rendering
-If you pass a binding down to the popover's view, it might not update.
-To ensure that the view re-renders, move it into its own struct.
+If you directly pass a variable down to the popover's view, it might not update.
+Instead, move the view into its own struct and pass down a `Binding`.

 <table>
 <tr>
 <td>